pexlechris/pexlechris-adminer/readme.txt

 = 4.3.0 =
 * Tested up to: 6.9
 * [Enhancement]: Support added for plain permalinks.
+* [Enhancement]: The WP Adminer dropdown links have been added also in WP Adminer Tolls Page as buttons.
 * [Enhancement]: In case of an Adminer login error, the system now automatically retries the login up to 3 times (After version 4.0.4, the number of retries had been reduced to 1).
+* [Enhancement]: Add `manage_wp_adminer` in capabilities that give access to WP Adminer.
 * [Enhancement]: Added polyfill for the deprecated each() function for environments where get_magic_quotes_gpc() exists and returns true.
-* [Enhancement]: The WP Adminer dropdown links have been added also in WP Adminer Tolls Page as buttons.
 * [Bug Fix]: Respect PEXLECHRIS_ADMINER_HAVE_ACCESS_ONLY_IN_WP_DB to not show move database button if is this const is set to true.

 = 4.2.0 =